What you need to know when you own or carry a Gun for Personal Protection.

 So what does one need to know when carrying a gun for personal protection?

-There are four elements to a legitimate self defense shooting and they must all be present simultaneously in order for you to be some-what confident that the DA will not press criminal charges against you.
+There are several elements to a legitimate self defense shooting and they must all be present simultaneously in order for you to be some-what confident that the DA will not press criminal charges against you.
 (Although nothing can guarantee that they won’t.)
+First 2 elements you need is that you must be the innocent victim of the attack and there must be a presence of Imminent threat.

 - Manifest Intent